For Employers:

 Rhode Island boasts some of the most aggressive employment and training tax credit programs in the nation.
-The Department of Labor and Training (DLT), working in conjunction with the Economic Development Corporation, the Governor's Workforce Board-RI, and the Division of Taxation offers many impressive credit programs.
+The Department of Labor and Training (DLT), working in conjunction with Commerce RI, and the Division of Taxation offers many impressive credit programs.

 Here are a number of federal and state tax credits and grants.
 Each is linked to more specific information, including purpose, requirements, maximum amount, and administering agencies.
 More information can be obtained by contacting your Employer Service Representative.